As hurricane season starts, coastal Catholics call on this holy go-between for protection

 When she earned a special papal honor in 1895, the women of New Orleans "donated their prized jeweled necklaces, bracelets, brooches, rings and earrings to have ... crowns fashioned in gold and precious jewels" for the statue of Our Lady of Prompt Succor cradling the infant Jesus, the history reads.

-Since then, statues of the "quick help" iteration of Mary and her son have included golden robes, said Mary Lee Harris, assistant archivist at the Ursuline Convent Archives and Museum.
+Since then, statues of the "quick help" iteration of Mary and her son have included golden robes, said Mary Lee Harris, assistant to the archivist at the Ursuline Convent Archives and Museum.

 'The strength to take on whatever is coming'